Thecentury/intellij-purescript/README.md

 1. clone the repo
 2. `./gradlew :runIde`
-    > starts a Intellij instance with the plugin installed-
+    > starts an Intellij instance with the plugin installed-